Chart Color Schemes

 Wangaratta has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 13 projects that could potentially impact the local area.
-These include the Wangaratta Health Precinct Structure Plan, Wangaratta Landmark Retail Development Site, Wangaratta High School Upgrade, and Equine Village Estate.
-The following list details those projects likely to be most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified 13 projects potentially impacting the area.
+Key projects include Wangaratta Health Precinct Structure Plan, Wangaratta Landmark Retail Development Site, Wangaratta High School Upgrade, and Equine Village Estate.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.